fenago/intro-ruby/lab_guides/Lab_1.md

 ------------------------------------------------------

-In Ruby, we can split a string, which gives the result in an array (we will learn about arrays in the next chapter).
+In Ruby, we can split a string, which gives the result in an array (we will learn about arrays in the next lab).
 In this exercise, we are going to split a string of words into an array of words.

 1. Go to the Terminal.